dougeby/IntuneDocs/intune/enrollment-autopilot.md

 There are four types of Autopilot deployment:
 - [Self Deploying Mode](https://docs.microsoft.com/windows/deployment/windows-autopilot/self-deploying) for kiosks, digital signage, or a shared device
-- [White Glove](https://docs.microsoft.com/windows/deployment/windows-autopilot/white-glove) enables partners or IT staff to pre-provision a Windows 10 PC so that it is fully configured and business-ready
+- [White Glove](https://docs.microsoft.com/windows/deployment/windows-autopilot/white-glove) enables partners or IT staff to pre-provision a Windows 10 PC so that it's fully configured and business-ready
 -[Autopilot for existing devices](https://docs.microsoft.com/windows/deployment/windows-autopilot/existing-devices) enables you to easily deploy the latest version of Windows 10 to your existing devices
 - [User Driven Mode](https://docs.microsoft.com/windows/deployment/windows-autopilot/user-driven) for traditional users.